The best graphics card in 2023: Nvidia, AMD & more

 This should keep costs down, while still providing you with a good performance to play almost anything out there – if you ever decide to ditch de_dust2.

-Best graphics card for content creators: RTX 3080 Ti and above
+Best graphics card for content creators: RTX 4090

-While unnecessary for most gaming applications, the 4090 and even 3090 Ti will rip through any rendering, 3D modeling and other GPU intensive tasks without so much as breaking a sweat.
+While unnecessary for most gaming applications, the 4090 will rip through any rendering, 3D modeling, and other GPU-intensive tasks without so much as breaking a sweat.

 Do you need a GPU?